 As part of my dissertation work, I went to South Korea for three months (March-May 2017) to interview activists, journalists and residents near Mount Gariwang to understand their respective experiences with, and how they make sense of, this controversy.
 These conversations reveal that the controversy surpasses concerns around the environment, and can shed light on issues with broader social and political dimensions.
 Note that the focus here is not centered on Korea, but rather, the various social, cultural, and political implications sport mega-events may bring or reveal in any setting (local context withstanding, of course).

-Many mainstream news media outlets across the political spectrum of Jung-sun (where Mount Gariwang is located) were in favour of the alpine skiing venue being built at what they deemed as partial cost of the ancient forest.
-This fits in line with the unanimous celebration portrayed by the same major media outlets of the bid won after two failed attempts.
+Many conservative news media outlets reported that over 94% of the local residents of Jeongseon (where Mount Gariwang is located) were in favour of building the alpine skiing venue.
+This aligns with celebratory portrayals by the same major media outlets of the bid won after two failed attempts.
 However, conversations with residents living in varying proximities of the mountain (from the base of the mountain to a town 20km away) revealed that such survey results require a double-take.
-Those who used to live at the base of the mountain – and only those with land under their own names – were compensated to leave their homes to make way for the development.
+Those who used to live at the base of the mountain in Sukam – and only those with land registered in their own names – were compensated to relocate to a new community built atop an adjacent hill.

 Liv Yoon is a PhD candidate in the School of Kinesiology and a Liu Scholar at the Liu Institute for Global Issues at the University of British Columbia in Vancouver, Canada.
 Her research interests include critical ecology, environmental sociology, politics, communication, and socio-political dimensions of sport mega-events.
 You can reach her at email@example.com.
 A short documentary based on Liv’s dissertation will be available online in December 2018 at css.ubc.ca (UBC Centre for Sport and Sustainability).